-We are proud partners and stand with many other LGBTIQ+ organizations who make our community whole and strong.
+We stand with many other LGBTIQ+ organizations who make our community whole and strong.

 -